logan-robbins/quadracode/quadracode-orchestrator/IMPLEMENTATION.md

       - Append validation state and snapshot metadata into `workspace_validation`, `workspace_snapshots`, and `metrics_log`.
     - To remain safe under ASGI and LangGraph Dev UI, these filesystem-intensive operations are executed via `asyncio.to_thread(...)`, ensuring they do **not** block the orchestrator’s event loop while still providing strong integrity guarantees.
   - Independently, the PRP trigger node (`quadracode_runtime/nodes/prp_trigger.py`) also captures snapshots on HumanClone-driven rejections; those snapshot calls are likewise dispatched through `asyncio.to_thread` to avoid blocking.
+  - Externalization of large context segments (when `externalize_write_enabled` is set) and time-travel logging both use background threads (`asyncio.to_thread(...)` around synchronous file writes), so context curation and observability remain non-blocking even under heavy I/O.

 - **Observability & Time-Travel**
   - The context engine is tightly integrated with observability facilities: